Clever-Niwagaba/Distributed-Processing/README.md

 # Distributed-Processing
 This repository contains the assignment tasks of Distributed Systems.
-The Distributed Counter, Matrix and a simple chat
+The Distributed Counter, Matrix Multiplication and a Simple chat program